-Rules provide the primary evaluation mechanism for whitelisting and blacklisting binaries with Santa on macOS.
+Rules provide the primary evaluation mechanism for allowing and blocking binaries with Santa on macOS.
 There are two types of rules: binary and certificate.

 Binary rules use the SHA-256 hash of the entire binary as an identifier.
 This is the most specific rule in Santa.
 Even a small change in the binary will alter the SHA-256 hash, invalidating the rule.